ibm-developer/ibm-cloud-spring-bind/README.md

 ### Using in Other Projects

-The preferred approach for using ibm-cloud-spring-service-bind in other projects is to use the Gradle or Maven dependency as described above.
+The preferred approach for using ibm-cloud-spring-boot-service-bind in other projects is to use the Gradle or Maven dependency as described above.

 ### License